 Cinque Terre, the “five lands” of the Italian Riviera.
 Five towns, each with their own unique history and personality.
 Colorful houses, infinite blue sea, lush, green hillsides, and terraces stacked upon terraces, Cinque Terre is the ultimate escape.
 In the past, this area was a stop on the Grand Tour, a prime target for pirates raids, and even a site of fighting during World War II (notice the German pillboxes in Monterosso al Mare).
 Now Cinque Terre is known for it’s wine, seafood, lemons, and pesto, not to mention the thousands of tourists who flock here looking for their own escape from life back home.
 What’s not to love?
 Whether you’re looking for a relaxing time, an adventure, or a little bit of both, there is plenty to do and see while you’re here.

 Access to Cinque Terre is easiest by train, as attempting to reach the area by car is quite difficult.
 Originally the only way into the area was by horse and boat, but with the addition of the train in the 19th century came more visitors and more income.
 Additionally, the train also affords you the chance to reach all five towns.
-The best way is to take a local train from La Spezia or, more commonly, from Genoa into Monterosso al Mare.
-You can also reach Cinque Terre by train from Rome, Milan, and Florence.

 This is a must for anyone visiting Cinque Terre.
 Hike through the two millennia-old walking trail that connects the five villages, all part of a UNESCO World Heritage Site that is protected for its historical and environmental significance.
 Originally a trail for farmers and donkeys carting various produce, this hike is challenging, but well worth it.
 The views are incomparable.
 You’ll walk through towns and along vineyards, between the mountains and the ocean–it’s the best way to truly explore the area.
 One of the most unique sights on the hike are the seemingly endless terraces that cut across the hillsides, looking more like hanging gardens in the clouds above the sea.
 One would think that this is not the most ideal location for agriculture, what with the steep cliffsides and salty air, but the creation of terraces (which date back to pre-Roman times) has allowed the locals to grow lemons, olives, grapes for wine, and basil for pesto.